 Benefits for customers and the organisation

 Great service design takes into consideration all the stakeholders and devises a tailored strategy to provide an enhanced ‘customer experience’ for all identified customers.
 However, customer strategy doesn’t only benefit the customer.
 In fact, becoming more customer-centric, meaning enhancing the customer experience, will catalyse businesses to deliver new models of care that focus on issues of importance to the residents and their families.
 When businesses evolve their products and services in lock-step with customer expectations – this delivers genuine differentiation and cements the value of the service in the eyes of the customer.
-Now is an exciting time for aged care providers to build a customer strategy that can lead to increased loyalty and retention of your customers and have a positive impact on the overall business.
+Now is an exciting time for aged care providers to build a customer strategy that can lead to a better customer experience, increased loyalty and retention of your customers and have a positive impact on the overall business.
 Customer experience in aged care is growing more and more important by the day, missing out on this critical growth opportunity would be an incredible mistake.

 - How Amazon is Reinventing Retail – Literally from The Ground Up! - May 28, 2019